Remote TCP & Toolpath URCap FAQ

-- If you still have questions about how to use this URCap, please feel free to reach out to your local distributor or our Support Team.
+- If you still have questions about how to use this URCap, please contact Technical Support using the Request Information from UR+ Partner button on the UR+ product page.

 Q: I finished creating a program with some toolpath moves, but the robot does not follow the trajectory on the part as expected.
 What can I do to fix the issue?

 A: There are a few things we can check:

 - The G-code file is generated based on a CAD model of your part.
 Make sure your CAD model is accurate, and the right features are selected when generating the toolpath.

 - The robot executes a toolpath move based on the Part Coordinate System (PCS).
 Make sure the PCS is registered accurately.